neil-mills/change-calculator/README.md

 ## To do

-If i was to spend additional time on development the application, I would:
+If i was to spend additional time on development of the application, I would:

 - Enhance the UI, possibly removing Bulma as a dependency and using styling components
 - Remove custom validation hook and replace with a dependency such as validation.js